verri/jules/jules/array/tutorial.md

 # Using arrays

-The simplest way to use array facilities in `jules` is to include the whole array module:
+The simplest way to use all array facilities in `jules` is including the whole array module:

 ``` cpp